Roger Craig Smith

 Roger Craig Smith (born August 11, 1975) is an American voice actor.
-He is known for his voice roles in video games such as Chris Redfield in the Resident Evil series (2009–2017), Ezio Auditore da Firenze in the Assassin's Creed series (2009–2011), Kyle Crane in Dying Light (2015) as well as in Dying Light: The Beast (2025), Sonic the Hedgehog, E-123 Omega, and the Wisp Announcer (among other characters) in the Sonic the Hedgehog series (2010–present), and Mirage in Apex Legends.
+He is known for his voice roles in video games such as Chris Redfield in the Resident Evil series (2009–2017), Ezio Auditore da Firenze in the Assassin's Creed series (2009–2023), Kyle Crane in Dying Light (2015) as well as in Dying Light: The Beast (2025), Sonic the Hedgehog, E-123 Omega, and the Wisp Announcer (among other characters) in the Sonic the Hedgehog series (2010–present), and Mirage in Apex Legends.
 In addition, he has voiced Captain America in several Marvel projects, and Batman in Batman: Arkham Origins (2013), Batman: Arkham Shadow (2024), and several other DC projects featuring the character.
+Smith is also known as the voice of Thomas and additional characters on Regular Show.

-Early life and career
+Early life, family and education

-Smith was born in St. Joseph, Michigan and raised in Tustin, California.
+Smith was born on August 11, 1975, in St. Joseph, Michigan, and raised in Tustin, California.
 He is of Scotch-Irish descent.
-Smith acted in productions while at non-profit organization MYART in middle school as well as at Foothill High School.
-He attended Chapman University where he briefly performed stand-up comedy for five years.
-He graduated from the Chapman University's Dodge College of Film and Media Arts in 2003 with a degree in screenwriting.
+Smith acted in productions while at non-profit organization MYART in middle school as well as at Foothill High School in Orange County, California.

+While he attended nearby Chapman University, he performed stand-up comedy for five years.
 While studying at Chapman, he hosted a local variety show.
-Upon graduating from college, he left stand-up comedy and begin pursuing voice acting full time in 2004, his stand-up routines also helped him in his approach to his voice acting career.
+He graduated from Chapman University's Dodge College of Film and Media Arts in 2003 with a degree in screenwriting.
+Thereafter, he left stand-up comedy and begin pursuing voice acting full time in 2005.
+His stand-up routines also helped him in his approach to his voice acting career.